homm/scale-experiments/readme.md

 scale algorithms.

 #### Current achievements
-* scale.c/scale_bitmap — upltafast (about 1100 megapixels/s) scaling to
+* scale.c/scale_bitmap — ultrafast (about 1100 megapixels/s) scaling to
   fixed ratio (now it is 2x, 3x, 4x, 6x, 8x).
 Extra pixels are cut off.
 * linear.c/linear_resize_bitmap — superfast (about 195 megapixels/s) scaling
   to ratio from 1x to 2x.